Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 Between 2003-2015, there were more than 1.56 million active infantrymen deployed to U.S. war zones.
 This accounts for approximately 20 percent of the American military.
 Veteran affairs reports show that hearing loss and tinnitus rose dramatically between 2003-2015, peaking in 2012.

 If you served in the military between 2003-2015 and suffered military hearing loss or tinnitus after using defective 3M earplugs, you may be entitled to compensation.
 Contact The Carlson Law Firm to speak with a qualified 3M earplug lawsuit attorney.
+Call today to discuss your potential military hearing loss lawsuit.

-Military Noise Induced Hearing Loss
+Military Noise-Induced Hearing Loss

 Noise-induced hearing loss is a sensorineural hearing deficit that begins at the higher frequencies (3,000 to 6,000 Hz) and develops gradually as a result of repeated exposure to excessive sound levels.
 Service members may encounter these noise sources through training, standard military operations, and combat.
 Exposure to combat-related noise may be unpredictable in onset and duration.
 Service members may also be exposed to hazardous noise through activities that are not unique to the military environment, including various engineering, industrial, construction, or maintenance tasks.

-Military noise induced hearing loss is a permanent disability, although the impairment sometimes can be rehabilitated with hearing aids.
+Military noise-induced hearing loss is a permanent disability, although the impairment sometimes can be rehabilitated with hearing aids.
 Since 1978, the Department of Defense (DoD) policy has required each of the armed services to have military hearing conservation programs (HCPs) in place, incorporating noise hazard identification, safety signs and labels, noise mitigation, education and training, audiometric surveillance, and program evaluation.
 However, a 2005 Institute of Medicine report identified certain shortcomings in military hearing conservation programs (HCPs).
 Military noise-induced hearing loss is preventable.

 What is Hearing Loss?